benoitvidis/docker-kodi/README.md

 # Kodi

-Kodi 18.9 Leia for X server with intel drivers.
+Kodi 19 Matrix for X server with intel drivers.

 You can run it using [x11docker](https://github.com/mviereck/x11docker) (preferred) or if you don't mind about sharing memory with your host, by using the